There is not much time left in 2018 to complete vital end‑of‑year tasks (including estate planning, gifts to children, grandchildren, or others).

 So if you’re considering a larger gift, give us a call and we can give you advice about the best way to structure it.
 It's not hard but it needs to be done right.

 3. Is it Time to Graduate From a Will to a Trust?

 While this doesn't technically need to be done by the end of the year it’s a good idea to put this on your list of New Year’s resolutions.

-Should you change your estate planning from simply a will to a revocable living trust?
+Should you change your estate planning from simply a will to "pour over will" and a revocable living trust?

 This decision is an important and complicated one but we can help you to simplify it.

-Basically, if you fit one or more of the following:
+Basically, you should give strong consideration to a trust if you fit one or more of the following:

-2) have assets in excess of $5 million dollars;
+2) you have assets in excess of $5 million dollars;

-3) have a family member or other person who is expecting an inheritance and who you’re disinheriting;
+3) you have a family member or other person who is expecting an inheritance and whom you’re disinheriting;

-4) if you’re quite elderly and want someone to manage your assets; or
+4) if you’re quite elderly and want someone to manage your assets now; or

 5) you wish to organize your affairs now to simplify and save your heirs money including minimizing probate fees and other expenses,